On Manin's conjecture for Ch\^atelet surfaces: The asymptotics

-Let us first recall the statement of Proposition \ref{prop: main term}. \begin{prop*} Let us assume that $L\gg \log(B)^{-10^{-10}}.$ There exists a constant $C_{q_1,q_2,f}$ such that as $B\rightarrow\infty$, we have that \end{prop*} In this subsection, we will explain how to boost the estimate of Proposition \ref{prop: estimate of S(q_1,q_2,t,k)} to Proposition \ref{prop: main term} by summing over $t$ and $k$.
+In this subsection, we will explain how to boost the estimate of Proposition \ref{prop: estimate of S(q_1,q_2,t,k)} to Proposition \ref{prop: main term} by summing over $t$ and $k$.
 Additionally, we shall keep track of our leading constant to be plugged into the analysis of \S\ref{sec: constant}.

 \begin{proof} Recall that

 Applying Proposition \ref{prop: estimate of S(q_1,q_2,t,k)}, we can see that this is given by: